ukyg9e5r6k7gubiekd6/gpsd/packaging/readme.txt

 want to set up a gpsd privilege group and make sure the Bluetooth device manager is in it.

+To avoid problems with gpsd not starting up properly when devices are hotplugged, make sure the installed gpsd will have read and write permissions on all serial devices that a GPS might be connected to (on Linux, this means at least /dev/ttyS*, /dev/ttyUSB*, and /dev/ttyACM*).

+The gpsd daemon needs to be started as root for best performance (it wants to nice itself, and needs root access to kernel PPS devices).
-If you see problems with gpsd being unable to get write access to the USB or RS232 devices on your machine, it may be because after startup, when it drops privileges, it moves itself from root to the wrong group. gpsd normally figures out which group it should move to by looking at the ownership of a prototypical tty (look in gpsd.c for this code) but the owning user and group can be compiled in with build-system options.
+But very soon after startup it drops privileges.  gpsd normally figures out which group it should move to by looking at the ownership of a prototypical tty (look in gpsd.c for this code) but the owning user and group can be compiled in with build-system options.

+Make sure whatever group gpsd lands in has dialout access - otherwise your users will see myerious failures.

+// end